We Bare Bears: Film adaptation

 On May 30, 2019, Cartoon Network announced that We Bare Bears: The Movie would be released in mid-2020.
 On May 21, 2020, the film was announced to be released digitally on June 30, 2020, and on Cartoon Network on September 7, 2020; it served as a conclusion to the narrative of the series.
 The movie was directed by series creator Daniel Chong and features the main and supporting voice actors reprising their respective roles from the TV series.
-The plot follows the three bear brothers Grizzly, Panda, and Ice Bear having to flee a wildlife control agent by leaving the Bay Area and seeking refuge to Canada.
+The plot follows the Three Bear brothers Grizzly, Panda, and Ice Bear having to flee a wildlife control agent by leaving the Bay Area and seeking refuge to Canada.
 Along the way, the Bears endure hardships while staying true to their promise of being "bros for life".

 Covering the film for SF Weekly, Grace Li summarized the film as "sweet and fun" and a perfect summation for four seasons of adventures.
 Though expressing regret over the series' unresolved story lines, she complimented its zany sense of humor and its ultimate message, which to her was that "you can always choose your family".
 Shamus Kelley of Den of Geek gave the film a five out-of five star rating and praised it as an excellent film; one that feels relevant without losing the fun that made the show a fan favorite.
 Commending the relationship of its main characters, whose fight against intolerance he said infuses every moment of the film with more power and relevance than any other story the show has done before.
 Rollin Bishop of ComicBook.com awarded the film a four out of five-star rating.
 Though describing it as poorly paced, he praised its decision to include the heavy themes, which were exacerbated by current events.

-Spinoff
+Spin-off

-A prequel spinoff series titled We Baby Bears was announced on May 30, 2019, which was slated to premiere on Cartoon Network in spring 2021 but was delayed to January 2022.
-The show focuses on the three bears when they were cubs.
-The series is rendered in an anime-esque style and featured the bears going on various adventures in their magic box.
+A prequel spin-off series titled We Baby Bears was announced on May 30, 2019, which was slated to premiere on Cartoon Network in spring 2021 but was delayed to January 2022.
+The show focuses on the Three Bears when they were cubs.
+The series is rendered in an anime-esque style and featured the Bears going on various adventures in their magic box.
 Manny Hernandez, who served as supervising director on the previous series, serves as the showrunner while Daniel Chong is involved as an executive producer.
 A trailer was released on November 25, 2021.
-The series stars Connor Andrade as Grizz, Amari McCoy as Panda and Max Mitchell as Ice Bear, and premiered on January 1, 2022.
-Demetri Martin, the voice of adult Ice Bear on the parent series provides the narration for the spinoff.
+The series stars Connor Andrade as Baby Grizz, Amari McCoy as Baby Panda and Max Mitchell as Baby Ice Bear, and premiered on January 1, 2022.
+Demetri Martin, the voice of Adult Ice Bear on the parent series provides the narration for the spin-off.